Medacorp/Luigi-s-Mansion/Documentation/Mansion data.md

     can_clear_hidden:1b, //Used by the GCN hidden mansion.
-It is set to 0b the moment the data had to be looked for in the mansion_data list. in_mansion_time:X, //How many ticks have been spent in this mansion. lowest_health_moment:X, //The lowest anyone's health has ever been in this mansion. boo_counter:X, //How many Boos are caught, to show on the boo counter and use to determine what caught Boo call variant you get. drop_item_on_damage:"<namespaced item ID>", //The item type dropped on damage, and the item type looked at by the heart_money_count global variable. blackout:0b, //Whether the mansion is currently in the blackout.
+It is set to 0b the moment the data had to be looked for in the mansion_data list. in_mansion_time:X, //How many ticks have been spent in this mansion. lowest_health_moment:X, //The lowest anyone's health has ever been in this mansion. lowest_difficulty:X, //The lowest difficulty that has ever been selected in this mansion; used for score multiplier. boo_counter:X, //How many Boos are caught, to show on the boo counter and use to determine what caught Boo call variant you get. drop_item_on_damage:"<namespaced item ID>", //The item type dropped on damage, and the item type looked at by the heart_money_count global variable. blackout:0b, //Whether the mansion is currently in the blackout.